-Jock, a partner with the firm, graduated from Queen’s University Law School in 1994, and has been called to the bars of both Ontario and British Columbia.
+Jock, a partner with the firm, graduated from Queen’s University Law School in 1994, and was subsequently called to the bars of both Ontario and British Columbia, as well as the bar of Nunavut.

 Jock began his career with the Department of Justice, practicing as a criminal prosecutor and a labour litigator.
 Jock joined Emond Harnden in 2000 and has developed an extensive litigation practice since joining the firm.
 He has conducted hearings in the Federal, Ontario, British Columbia and Quebec courts (trial and appellate levels), before the Workplace Safety and Insurance Board, the Federal Public Sector Labour Relations and Employment Board, the Human Rights Tribunal, judicial reviews before the Divisional Court and countless arbitrations.